LeonmanRolls/nnangpress/README.md

 # Javascript interop noted

 - When going js -> clj don't have any empty maps. display inherit for style maps

+# Firebase notes

+- Unable to store empty values in firebase.
+Must compensate for this in code